Wailoaloa Beach Resort – Cozy, Fijian-style, and ideal for budget-minded families.

 Wailoaloa Beach Resort – Food and Drink

-- Restaurant & Bar: A modest café, primarily for guests, serves some traditional dishes, as well as the usual array of western food.
-Guests can also eat on seats around the pool deck.
+- Restaurant & Bar: A modest café, primarily for guests, serves some traditional dishes, as well as the usual selection of Western food.
+Guests can also eat around the pool deck.

-- Breakfast: A decent buffet breakfast is included, but not for those in villas and studios, which have a kitchen for self-catering.
+- Breakfast: A decent buffet breakfast is included, but not for those in villas and studios as they have kitchens for self-catering.

 Wailoaloa Beach Resort – Rooms

-- Room Types: 3-bed Dormitory • Poolside Standard Rooms with fan or air-con • Self-Contained Studios • Family Self-Contained Villas • Deluxe Rooms
+- Room Types: 3-bed Dormitory • Poolside Standard Room (with fan or air-con) • Deluxe Room • Self-Contained Studio • Family Self-Contained Villa

 - Smoking Rooms: Not permitted in any rooms or near eating/drinking areas, but allowed elsewhere.

 - Best Room: The Family Self-Contained Villas are really rooms (not separate villas/bungalows) in the quieter block at the back.
 They are huge, easily fitting a family of 6.
-Other guests may prefer the Self-Contained Studios, also with a kitchen; best are those on the second floor with a balcony.
+Other guests may prefer the Self-Contained Studios, also with kitchens; best are those on the second floor with balconies.

 Wailoaloa Beach Resort – What’s Nearby?

-- Awesome Grill – large, friendly, for burgers, pastas and salads.
+- Awesome Grill – Large and friendly, for burgers, pastas, and salads.
 Bring your own booze.
-Opposite the Grace Kitchen.
-7-minute walk.

-- Grace Kitchen – in the shopping centre, 500m along the road towards Wailoaloa.
-It’s Korean, so expect noodles, rice, dumplings and more noodles.
-8-minute walk.
+- Grace Kitchen – In the same premises as Awesome Grill.
+It’s Korean, so expect noodles, rice, dumplings, and more noodles.

-- Aquarius on the Beach – for Fijian and western food, with a different theme most nights (e.g. Polynesian and Indian), sometimes with dancing and live music.
-The set-priced 2- or 3-course meals are good value.
+- Aquarius on the Beach – For Fijian and western food, with a different theme most nights (e.g. Polynesian and Indian), sometimes with dancing and live music.
+The set-priced 2 or 3-course meals are good value.
 Just down from the Travellers Beach Café.
-12-minute walk.

-- Market or Grocery: At the crossroads into Wailoaloa beach, next to the Grace Kitchen restaurant, is a well-stocked minimart.
+- At the crossroads into Wailoaloa beach, next to the Grace Kitchen restaurant, is a well-stocked minimart.